-- the work of the internal auditor; - the work of the external auditor; - the financial management and governance self-assessment process or the school resource management self-assessment tool; and - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the reviewer;

+- the financial management and governance self-assessment process;

+- the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework;

+- the work of the external auditor; and

+- correspondence from ESFA

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Personnel, Pay and Premises Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer in post during the year was advised of the implications of the result of their review of the system of internal control by the Finance, Personnel, Pay and Premises Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+This information has been considered by the current Accounting Officer.

-Approved by order of the members of the Board of Trustees on 8 December 2021 and signed on its behalf by:
+Approved by order of the members of the Board of Trustees and signed on its behalf by:

-Mr Paul Browning Chair of Trustees Ms Jane McKay Accounting Officer
+Mr Paul Browning Chair of Trustees

+Mr Stephen Dunn Accounting Officer

-STATEMENT ON REGULARITY, PROPRIETY AND COMPLIANCE FOR THE YEAR ENDED 31 AUGUST 2021
+STATEMENT ON REGULARITY, PROPRIETY AND COMPLIANCE FOR THE YEAR ENDED 31 AUGUST 2022

-As Accounting Officer of Hall Orchard Barrow CE Primary School I have considered my responsibility to notify the Academy Trust Board of Trustees and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of funding received by the Academy Trust, under the funding agreement in place between the Academy Trust and the Secretary of State for Education.
-As part of my consideration I have had due regard to the requirements of the Academies Financial Handbook 2020.
+As Accounting Officer of Hall Orchard Barrow CE Primary Academy Trust I have considered my responsibility to notify the Academy Trust Board of Trustees and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of all funding received by the Academy Trust, under the funding agreement in place between the Academy Trust and the Secretary of State for Education.
+As part of my consideration, I have had due regard to the requirements of the Academies Financial Handbook 2021.

-I confirm that I and the Academy Trust Board of Trustees are able to identify any material irregular or improper use of all funds by the Academy Trust, or material non-compliance with the terms and conditions of funding under the Academy Trust's funding agreement and the Academies Financial Handbook 2020.
+I confirm that I and the Academy Trust Board of Trustees are able to identify any material irregular or improper use of all funds by the Academy Trust, or material non-compliance with the terms and conditions of funding under the Academy Trust's funding agreement and the Academies Financial Handbook 2021.

-I confirm that no instances of material irregularity, impropriety or funding non-compliance have be discovered to date.
+I confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
 If any instances are identified after the date of this statement, these will be notified to the Board of Trustees and ESFA.